Effutu

 Effutu is a village in Effutu Municipal District in the Central Region of Ghana.
 The village is known for the Effutu Secondary School.
 The school is a second cycle institution.
+It was the capital of the Fetu Kingdom.
+The Effutu people inhabit Winneba in the Central Region of Ghana and they are part of the original Guan inhabitants of Ghana.